-The first step in this study was the validation of the Digital Educational Media by Prof. Drs.
-Damris Muhammad, M.Sc., Ph.D., CIQaR, a conceptual/design expert from the Faculty of Science and Technology at Jambi University.
-He served as a validator during the expert validation process, assessing the concepts (theory-intervention-impact) in the conceptual paper titled Digitalization of Information to Increase Knowledge and Adherence to Treatment in People with HIV/AIDS (ODHIV).
+The first step was the validation of the Digital Educational Media by Prof. Drs.
+Damris Muhammad, M.Sc., Ph.D., CIOaR, a conceptual/design expert from the Faculty of Science and Technology at Jambi University.
+He served as a validator during the expert validation process, assessing the concepts (theoryintervention-impact) in the conceptual paper titled "Digitalization of Information to Increase Knowledge and Adherence to Treatment in People with HIV/AIDS (ODHIV)."
 Following assessment and revisions, the digital educational media was deemed suitable for use.

-Data collection was conducted using two primary approaches: Knowledge assessment and adherence monitoring.
-To evaluate the knowledge of people living with HIV/AIDS (PLHIV), the International Standardized Questionnaire on HIV and AIDS Knowledge (HIV-KQ-18) was used, an instrument with established validity and reliability.
-Knowledge data was gathered through pre- and post-intervention assessments, which aimed to measure changes in HIV/AIDS knowledge following the educational intervention.
+Data collection was conducted using two primary approaches, including knowledge assessment and adherence monitoring.
+To evaluate the knowledge of PLHIV, the HIV-KQ-18, an instrument with established validity and reliability, was used.
+Knowledge data were gathered through pre- and post-intervention assessments, which aimed to measure changes in HIV/AIDS knowledge following the educational intervention.

-Additionally, patient adherence to antiretroviral therapy (ART) was monitored using a combination of the Daily Check method and the Adherence to Refills and Medications Scale (ARMS).
-The Daily Check method records daily medication adherence, while the ARMS measures long-term adherence based on prescription refills and medication compliance.
-Adherence data was also collected at both pre-test and post-test intervals to assess any changes.
+Additionally, patient adherence to ART was monitored using a combination of the daily check method and the ARMS.
+The daily check method records daily medication adherence, while the ARMS long-term adherence measures based on prescription refills and medication compliance.
+Adherence data were also collected at both pre- and post-test intervals to assess any changes.